 If you want minimum fuss, or summer is around the corner, sunflowers can be sown direct into the ground.

 - Wait until the weather is fairly warm and the days are long, late May or June is ideal.

 - Choose your spot.
 As you might suspect, they want somewhere sunny to thrive.
 At least six to seven hours of sun per day is essential.

-- Prepare the ground by loosening it with a garden fork.
+- Prepare the ground by loosening it with a garden fork or sturdy spade.
 This makes it easier for the roots to get a firm hold.
 Dig a nice hole and mix in some manure if you want to.